jimmyers747/public/REST-API-Simplified.md

 #### Description
 Delete a container service.

 Running services will be stopped.
-Enabled services will be disabled.

 ---